vertigo-ala/image-service/README.md

 * Generate of derivative images for thumbnail presentation
 * Tagging support
 * Creation of albums of images and bulk tagging
+* Administrator console for image management

 There are other related repositories to this one:
-* [images-client-plugin](https://github.com/AtlasOfLivingAustralia/images-client-plugin) - a grails plugin to provide a Javascript based viewer to be used in other applications requiring a image viewer
+* [images-client-plugin](https://github.com/AtlasOfLivingAustralia/images-client-plugin) - a grails plugin to provide a Javascript based viewer to be used in other applications requiring a image viewer.
+This viewer is based on LeafletJS.
 * [image-tiling-agent](https://github.com/AtlasOfLivingAustralia/image-tiling-agent) - a utility to run tiling jobs for the image-service.
 This is intended to used on multiple machine as tiling is CPU intensive and best parallelised.
-* [image-loader](https://github.com/AtlasOfLivingAustralia/image-loader) - utility for bulk loading images into the image-service
+* [image-loader](https://github.com/AtlasOfLivingAustralia/image-loader) - utility for bulk loading images into the image-service.

 ## Architecture